AlekseiShevkoplias/hifivarc/README.md

 This workflow supports the growing [replifactory](https://new.replifactory.com/) codebase.
 Replifactory provides cutting-edge automated solutions for experimental evolution.
 It is a 3D-printed morbidostat/turbidostat lab device with fully open-source software.

-Replifactory is built on collaboration, and we are deeply grateful for the invaluable support from our partners.
+Replifactory is built on collaboration, and we are deeply grateful for the invaluable support from our contributors.